Malik Riaz: Business

 Riaz started his career as a clerk with a construction company(MES) in Rawalpindi.
 In the 1980s, Riaz moved to become a contractor, and in 1995 Riaz's construction company Hussain Global, signed an agreement with Pakistan Navy's charitable trust known as Bahria Foundation to develop a gated community for Pakistan Navy.

 After Malik Riaz`s contract with the military ended, the Navy's Bahria Foundation issued a legal notice to Riaz to stop using such words as Bahria/Maritime/Navy for his company's construction projects.
 However, in 2001, the Supreme Court ruled in Riaz’s favor and allowed him to continue using the word “Bahria”.

-Malik Riaz has expanded his business empire under the brand name of Bahria Town Group.
+Malik Riaz has expanded his business empire under the brand name of Bahria Town Group and Defence Housing Authority.

 Riaz is considered as a liberal in his business practices.
 According to Dr. Ayesha Siddiqa "to think that he is defined by religiosity and traditionalism, however, would be a mistake.
 His employees' profiles show that he hires a lot of women, especially at the middle and senior management levels, because he finds them "hard-working, efficient, and diligent".